ahedhamad/SOLID-Principles/README.md

 ![Single Respon](https://user-images.githubusercontent.com/99614732/196451420-d0e324a3-d296-4b55-9aca-49476e0e6d3f.png)

-3. Make the required change on the code to remove the SOLID violations.
+3. Make the required change on the code to remove the SOLID violations?

 •	functions add and delete depend on Database, so I built an Interface(IConnectionDb)  for them it have two function(connectToAdd , ConnectToDelete), and then implementations (MyConnectionDb), and linking with the invoice class through the compositing relationship,